rodekruis/helpful-information/README.md

         fnm use

-- Install dependencies (from this folder):
+- Install dependencies (from this directory):

       npm install